EPL GW-16 Fantrax Player Picks

 Forwards

-I’m still not sure how much I trust Liverpool, hence the scarcity of picks from them so far, but this one looks like a game they ought to win comfortably.
-With their manager gone, Southampton may be a bit more defensive-minded, but that should give the Liverpool attack plenty of possession to work with.
+I’m still not sure how much I trust Liverpool, hence the scarcity of picks from them so far, but this match looks like one they ought to win comfortably.
+With their new manager Nathan Jones still learning players’ names, Southampton may be a bit more defensive-minded, but that should give the Liverpool attack plenty of possession to work with.
 And having gone above 20 points in each of his last two games, who would bet against Salah making it three?

 ~